Artychanal/ulearner-ui/ulearner-backend/README.md

 - Sign in with `ADMIN_EMAIL` / `ADMIN_PASSWORD`.
 Cookies/sessions are secured by `ADMIN_COOKIE_NAME` and `ADMIN_COOKIE_SECRET`.
 - Courses, lessons, instructors, users, media, and testimonials are exposed as AdminJS resources.
 Deleting a course via the panel leverages the existing `ON DELETE CASCADE` on lessons so related lessons disappear automatically.
 - Use the panel to quickly audit data, toggle publish flags or clean up problematic entries without building bespoke frontend screens first.
+- Admin dashboard now includes a “Platform overview” card grid sourced from `/api/v1/admin/stats` as well as inline previews for course covers, lesson videos, and user avatars.
+Course covers can be replaced directly from the edit form via the admin-only upload endpoint.

+## Password reset emails

+- Configure `SMTP_HOST`, `SMTP_PORT`, `SMTP_SECURE`, `SMTP_USER`, and `SMTP_PASSWORD` to enable transactional emails via Nodemailer.
+For local development you can leave them empty—emails will be logged to the console instead.
+- Set `MAIL_FROM_EMAIL` / `MAIL_FROM_NAME` to control the envelope sender and branding.
+- `APP_WEB_URL` should point to the public Next.js frontend (default `http://localhost:3000`).
+Reset links include this value, e.g., `https://app.ulearner.com/reset-password?token=...`.